duclvz/duclvz.github.io/_pages/about.md

 * I was a student at [University of Engineering and Technology - VNU](https://uet.vnu.edu.vn/) (2012-2016)

 ## I do
-* Building web applications & web services mostly in Javascript, Nodejs, Expressjs & NoSQL DB
+* Building web applications & services mostly in Javascript, Nodejs (Expressjs & MongoDB/PostgreSQL)
 * Composing components/modules in React/Redux (or any other tool that gets the job done)
-* Streamlining tasks using Webpack/Gulp/NPM/bash
+* Streamlining tasks using Webpack/NPM/bash
 * Testing with Chai/Mocha

 ## I did